 Dec 15th deadline - envelopes due Dec 2nd

 Jan 1st deadline - envelopes due Dec 9th

 Jan 15th deadline - envelopes due Dec 18th

 Feb 1st deadline - envelopes due Jan 17th

 Attention all seniors applying to community college!
 January/February is the season to start applying to community college.
+However, keep in mind that Las Positas's application is now open in OCTOBER.
 Some colleges have an early admission window so students can apply early, get requirements completed ahead of time (like taking placement tests for math and English), meet with a counselor for course guidance, and register earlier.
-Las Positas's early admission opens Jan 2nd and will continue through Feb 28th.
 Also, there are over 100 community colleges throughout the state of California.
 Attached is a resource for more information about benefits of community college, how to search for community colleges throughout the state, financial aid, majors, and transfer programs to UC, CSU, as well as private and out-of-state colleges

 Free College Admission and Financial Aid Guide